 Comprehensive Hearing Evaluation

-A comprehensive hearing evaluation (also known as a hearing evaluation, hearing exam or hearing test) is performed to determine if hearing loss is present, and if so, to detail the type and severity of the hearing loss, how well the ear drum and surrounding structures are functioning and ability to understand speech clearly.
+A comprehensive hearing evaluation (also known as a hearing evaluation, hearing exam or hearing test) is performed to determine if hearing loss is present, and if so, the severity of the hearing loss, how well the ear drum and middle ear is functioning and your ability to understand speech in quiet and background noise.
 Individuals often self-refer for hearing evaluations because they notice they are not hearing well and would like to confirm their hearing levels.
 Others are referred for a hearing evaluation by their physician for the following reasons:

 In general, insurance plans will cover most or all of the cost of a hearing evaluation.
 However, each individual plan can vary regarding deductibles, copays and annual out-of-pocket minimums that might be required to be met before a health insurance will pay for some or all medical visits and/or treatments.
 Please contact Peninsula Hearing Services if you are unsure about coverage for a hearing evaluation or contact the customer service phone number listed on the back of your health insurance card.